-Feedback from the MAC audience on art gallery spaces indicated reasons for reduced attendance at galleries, including:people in Belfast weren’t visiting galleries during the Troubles; art galleries were not for the “likes of them”; and art galleries are still thought of to some as stale spaces for rich, white middle- to upper class-people.
+Feedback from the MAC audience on art gallery spaces indicated reasons for a reduced attendance at galleries, including: people in Belfast weren’t visiting galleries during the Troubles; art galleries were not for the “likes of them”; and art galleries are still thought of to some as stale spaces for rich, white middle- to upper-class people.
 However, the fog is clearing, with the democratisation of traditional barriers between classes and cultural groups; individuals are becoming mobilised to create change and belonging.

 Dr O’Brien noted that the “Who Are We?” project, now in its third year, is largely a teaching method experiment.
 She said that when activists, artists and academics come together and have their work stationed at the TATE, to be viewed by some 5,500 people annually, with an average of 40 minutes spent per floor, the themes surrounding migration become normative or regular.
 Teaching and learning about belonging, migration and citizenship are welcomed by various types of groups within the space.

 Dr Czajka, whose expertise is in the topic of belonging, discussed the power of critical art; she said that art intervenes and lends itself to the participation of the viewer to find something in common with the piece.
 Dr Czajka quoted the French Philosopher Jacques Rancière, who noted: “Critical art is an art that aims to produce a new perception of the world, and therefore to create a commitment to its transformation.
 This schema, very simple in appearance, is actually the conjunction of three processes: first, the production of a sensory form of ‘strangeness’; second, the development of an awareness of the reason for that strangeness; and third, a mobilisation of individuals as a result of that awareness.”